Self-Assessment – how do payments on account work for contractors?

 You have to make payments on account to HMRC if:

-So, if you became a limited company contractor in 2023/24 and your tax bill for that tax year was £5,000 (and due on 31st January 2025), you would have to pay two payments on account for the 2023/24 tax year:
+So, if you became a limited company contractor in 2025/26 and your tax bill for that tax year was £5,000 (due on 31st January 2027), you would need to make two payments on account towards your 2026/27 tax bill:

-If your income the following year is higher and, as a result, you owe more tax, you need to make a balancing payment for your 2024/25 tax bill after you have filed that tax return.
+If your income the following year is higher and you owe more tax, you will need to make a balancing payment for your 2026/27 tax bill after submitting your return.

 What if I don’t earn as much as I did last year?